vinceimbat/vinceimbat/content/Happiness is not the same as meaning.md

 sr-ease: 275
 ---

-[[Ginhawa]] which defines a state of well-being, often akin to or leading to [[thoughts/happiness]], is not the same as living a meaningful life.
+[[ginhawa]] which defines a state of well-being, often akin to or leading to [[thoughts/happiness]], is not the same as living a meaningful life.
 Sometimes, to live a life of [[thoughts/meaning]] necessitates accepting a measure of discomfort.
 This means that [[Happiness is not the ultimate value]] and, therefore, [[Hedonism]] is wrong.

 Humans do not desire happiness alone.
 Humans also aspire for meaning, sometimes even more than happiness.
 The lives of the greatest exemplars of human kindness and compassion prove this.